 This region is where custom fields can be defined (new installations of Textpattern define two custom fields for demonstration purposes:

 custom2).
-These in turn appear under the ‘Custom fields’ section of the Write administration panel so you can make use of them, as needed, in context of a given article.
+These in turn appear under the ‘Custom fields’ section of the Write panel so you can make use of them, as needed, in context of a given article.

 Important notes on creating custom field names: Custom field names may include letters (uppercase or lowercase), numbers, and under scores, but no spaces or other special characters should be used.
 For example,